Skip to main content

 1. Verify the secret is stored: cordon secret set openai

-2. Check the route auth type — OpenAI uses type: bearer
+2. Check the route auth config — OpenAI uses type: header, header_name: Authorization, and scheme: Bearer

-3. Secrets are fetched per-request — if you changed a secret, the next request picks it up automatically
+3. HTTP route secrets are fetched per-request — if you changed a secret, the next request picks it up automatically